alessandrotrisolini/switchmanager/certs-utils/README.md

-In this directory you can find a set of script that are useful for building a simple Certificate Authority (CA) and    for creating new certificates.
+In this directory you can find a set of scripts that are useful for building a simple Certificate Authority (CA) and for creating new certificates.

 # Directory structure
 There are three directories: